RoryV91/ChatApp/README.md

 ## Features

 - **Real-time chat**: Send and receive messages instantly across the platform.
+- **User presence system**: See when a new user enters the chat.
 - **Customizable user interface**: Choose your username and select a background color for your chat screen to personalize your chat experience.
+- **Location sharing**: Share your current location with other users in the chat.
+- **Image sharing**: Share images with other users in the chat.

 ## Installation